JediKnightChan/EternalCrusadeResurrection/README.md

   allows to grab input while another ability (like stun) is active
 - PawnData elements are defined in GameState and on Character as a spawn option, so it can be customizable, unlike Lyra, where it's defined by experience and is the same for all players
-- Replication Graph uses dynamic spatial frequency nodes within grid nodes to reduce server CPU load by throttling far and invisible actors updates
+- Replication Graph uses dynamic spatial frequency nodes within grid nodes to reduce server CPU load by throttling far and invisible actors updates and has no bug with PS replication
+- Root motion desync fixed, while [official fix only in 5.4](https://github.com/EpicGames/UnrealEngine/commit/fe450c1057b2da0ff5a6d65936a4e3778ce1aa40#diff-064baad3356f4281581577ea45b6122b631bdd93b5b03f5904719a30030ef119)
+- Network optimizations: [equipment instances are not replicated to sim proxies](https://github.com/JediKnightChan/EternalCrusadeResurrection/commit/03701217a7c38fa9c22cf1f6fd27e7e52dc4d9ad), GAS component replication to sim proxies [heavily optimized](https://github.com/JediKnightChan/EternalCrusadeResurrection/commit/742c044a572e6b584e5f5d0f7e74a16c194bdeee), as it uses only minimal struct of attributes and tags with max size 10 bytes, min size 3 bytes + unavoidable montage and active gameplay cues data

 #### Medium changes